 Training is the largest client service expense that WFSCA provides.
 As workforce funded individuals complete training, it is critical that they are able to obtain employment in the field or industry for which they were trained.
 In 2015, WFSCA developed the 75 X 20 Plan to work towards ensuring that by the year 2020, 75 percent of individuals trained will obtain employment in training related fields.
 WFSCA met this goal within two years achieving a 77% entered employment related to training rate in FY2017.
 WFSCA continues to track this metric and data from FY2019 shows the average yearly wage increase after training is $30,487 coupled with a 78% entered employment related to training rate.

 At the request of the Mayor of Austin and Travis County Judge, WFSCA is facilitating the development and ultimate implementation of the Community Workforce Plan.
 This plan creates a common agenda for the Austin community united in building or enhancing career pathways for economically disadvantaged individuals into middle skills jobs via career pathways.
 In order to be successful, the Community Plan requires participation from not only the Board and its contractors, but also the broader community of employers, employer associations, chambers of commerce, educators, faith-based entities, civic groups, CBOs, and individuals who will add their voice to solutions.

+WFSCA received money from the City of Austin and Travis County under the American Rescue Plan Act (ARPA) to serve 1,000 economically disadvantaged individuals or those affected by COVID-19.
+WFSCA can braid ARPA and WIOA funding to provide training, supports, case management/career counseling and stipends while attending training.
+Additionally, WFSCA has co-located staff with Austin Community College and Local 286 Plumbers and Pipefitters to enroll job seekers into training onsite.
+The ARPA funding has allowed us to expand entry points within the community coupled with the ability to provide more training in demand occupations.
+WFSCA has received funding to expand registered apprenticeships and we have worked closely with employers to develop five apprenticeship pathways in healthcare, IT and manufacturing.

 Part 4: One-Stop Service Delivery